MadsBirch/mlops-sentiment-analysis/README.md

 ## Running the project
 The following commands can be run in the directory.
 In the conf_train_sweep.yaml file, the hyper parameter ranges for the sweep is declared.
 In the conf_train.yaml the best hyper parameters from the sweep is declared.

-Create dataset
+Create dataset:
 `make data`

-Perform a sweep over hyper parameters
+Perform a sweep over hyper parameters:
 `make sweep`

-Train model
+Train model:
 `make train`

 Test model: